reat Images Are Still Worth A Thousand Words

 Photo can boost sales, gather interest and tell stories.
 Your Images can tell your viewers what your website is about before they’ve read a single sentence.
 Great product photos do more to sell merchandise than pages of text ever could.

 What you probably don’t know, is how to properly use images to make your website more effective.
 In this article, I’m going to show you how to get great photos, edit them, and make them work for you!

 Where Can I Get Quality Photos For My Website?

-There are many ways to get photos for a website, and also way you shouldn’t.
+There are many places to get photos for a website, and also places you shouldn’t.

 - Google Images